metablaster/WindowsFirewallRuleset/Readme/LegacySupport.md

 ## Project settings

-edit script `Config\ProjectSettings.ps1` and define new variable that defines your system version,\
+Edit script `Config\ProjectSettings.ps1` and define new variable that defines your system version,\
 following variable is defined to target Windows 10.0 versions and above by default for all rules.\
 ```New-Variable -Name Platform -Option Constant -Scope Global -Value "10.0+""```